Kossit73/PharmaFinancial/README.md

-# Longevity Pharmaceuticals Financial Model
+# Pharmaceuticals Financial Model

-This project provides a Python implementation of the Longevity Pharmaceuticals financial model, translating the comprehensive set of assumptions provided into a reproducible analytical engine and interactive dashboards.
+This project provides a Python implementation of the Pharmaceuticals financial model, translating the comprehensive set of assumptions provided into a reproducible analytical engine and interactive dashboards.

 ## Features